 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.
 You can either:

 ATMs are widely available in cities and provincial centres.
-International credit cards are generally accepted in hotels, restaurants and higher-end shops, particularly in cities and larger towns.
+International credit cards are usually accepted in hotels, restaurants and higher-end shops, particularly in cities and larger towns.
 Card skimming occurs.

 Safety and security

-Protests and demonstrations occur in Taiwan from time to time and are generally peaceful.
+Protests and demonstrations occur occasionally and are usually peaceful.
 In some instances, they have turned violent.

 - Monitor local media for advice of planned or possible protests or demonstrations.

 - Avoid demonstrations and protests.